nhoizey/jekyll-cloudinary/README.md

 }
 ```

-## To do
+## Contributing

-There are already [a few issues for bugs and things that should be added to the plugin](https://github.com/nhoizey/jekyll-cloudinary/issues), feel free to add your ideas!
+Thanks for your interest in contributing!
+There are many ways to contribute to this project.
+Get started here (https://github.com/nhoizey/jekyll-cloudinary/blob/master/CONTRIBUTING.md).

 ## Do you use the plugin on a live site?